 Some of the links in this post may be affiliate links.

 Are you ready for the very best houseplant care information resource you’ve ever seen, all in one post?
-I’ve analyzed my blog analytics and summarized the top 10 most visited blog posts that I’ve written over the entire life of my blog.
+I’ve analyzed my blog analytics and summarized the top 10 most visited blog posts that I’ve written.
 Wow, what a resource!

 Have you ever propagated Sansevieria, or Snake Plants, before?
 You can root Sansevieria very easily from leaf cuttings!
 It takes a little patience but it is fun and rewarding.
 Find out how and try it out for yourself!

 I’ve gotten so many questions from my readers on how to tell the difference between a Pothos and a Philodendron.

 This post shows you, visually, exactly what the differences are, along with detailed photos so you can instantly know the difference!

 This is one of the hottest houseplants around.
 It is all over social media and has made a huge comeback.
 It used to be very popular in the 1970s in interior decorating and is very popular again!

 If you want a dramatic show-stopper floor plant, this is it!
 Not only that, it is VERY easy to grow.